Ortoscale/AWX_INSTALL/README.md

 login - admin,
 password - password

-User Authentication with Kerberos [here](https://docs.ansible.com/ansible-tower/3.1.6/html/administration/kerberos_auth.html)
+User Authentication with Kerberos [here](https://docs.ansible.com/ansible-tower/3.1.6/html/administration/kerberos_auth.html).
+Have to change "WEBSITE.COM" to domain name.
+Small letters should be small, large large.

 **Congratulations, you have installed awx**